 Similarly, we know that most stainless steel is brittle at low temperatures.
 So, they cannot be operated at a low temperature.
 The only machine I have got to work at a very low temperature is the Ultra-Low Deep Freezer of REMI Company.
 It can operate at -860C which is useful for storing RBC.
 I really do not think there is any machine in the health sector which works below this temperature.
 For those kinds of machines, the best stainless steel will be austenitic steel which can be operated at -150OC to 8700C.

-3. Alloy Steel
+3. Alloy Steels

 It is a kind of carbon steel that has been alloyed with a small amount of chromium and vanadium.
 Unlike stainless steel, the concentration of chromium is less than 10.5%.
 Similarly, other elements such as nickel and molybdenum are not included.

-4. Tools Steel
+4. Tools Steels